 Sometimes, drug abusers can take the dosage of a particular drug more than they intend to.
 They spend much of their time recovering from its effects, and gradually with time, the addiction increases and forces these individuals to give up other pursuits of their life (hobbies, job, loss of appetite, daily routine) for the sake and the need of the drug.
 And they continue to use it despite the severe physical and psychological harm that the drug causes them because they are addicted to the medication completely.
 Some abusers cannot hold their jobs because of the drug effects, and when they run out of money to buy the drugs, they turn towards crime and violence to pay for their illegal drugs.

 For individuals who take opiates every day for a more extended period, their nerve receptors adapt to the dosage of the drug taken.
 Then the opioid receptors begin to resist the drug, which causes the abuser to do higher doses of the drug.
 The other side effects of opiates and of this tolerance is a physical withdrawal reaction when the drug leaves the body, and receptors are forced to readapt to its absence.
 It is essential to know that this physical dependence on the drug is not in any way equivalent to the addiction it causes.
-Many patients who take an opiate for pain are physically dependent on it but not addicted: The drug does no harm to them, and they do not crave it or go out of their way to obtain it, which is safe and not threatening.
+Many clients who take an opiate for pain are physically dependent on it but not addicted: The drug does no harm to them, and they do not crave it or go out of their way to obtain it, which is safe and not threatening.

 Luckily, opioid addiction or any kind of substance abuse is not something that comes without treatment, so we can go for medical detox to start our journey towards a better life.
 It can often be difficult, choosing a path in life that leads away from your addiction and towards a brighter future for yourself and your family.
 It is essential to know that deciding to leave your addiction to opiates and hopping on to the road of recovery can be too daunting and challenging.
 Still, detox from opiates is always the best choice that one can ever make.
 It is the choice that will set everything in perspective and give you hope for a brighter, more beautiful future.